galantelab/sideRETRO/docs/usage.rst

 and
 `NA12778 <ftp://ftp.sra.ebi.ac.uk/vol1/run/ERR323/ERR3239484/NA12778.final.cram>`_.

-At the beginning of a run, the files listed bellow must be at the same directory where the user is running **sideRETRO** or their correct paths must be supplied at the correspondent option.
+At the beginning of a run, the files listed below must be at the same directory where the user is running **sideRETRO** or their correct paths must be supplied at the correspondent option.
 Files are: